Back to Blog

 Platforms: PC, iOS, Android, Switch

 You are a potato with up to six weapons strapped to your body.
-Brotato runs in short waves instead of continuous timers, which makes each run feel snappy and replayable.
+Brotato runs in short waves instead of continuous timers, which makes each run feel snappy and replayable -- a full run takes maybe 15 minutes.
 The real hook is the item shop between waves, where you build synergies from a massive pool of stats, weapons, and traits.
-Character variety is excellent, with each one forcing a completely different playstyle.
+Do you go all-in on melee lifesteal?
+Stack engineering turrets?
+Build around crit chance and hope the math works out?
+Character variety is excellent, with each of the 40+ characters forcing a completely different playstyle.
+The Pacifist character, who cannot deal damage and wins purely through avoidance and passive effects, is a standout design that shows how creative the game gets.

 Soulstone Survivors